qingshufan/GeneA-SLAM/README.md

 </div>

 This study proposes a genetic algorithm-based feature point resampling module to address uneven feature distribution in SLAM.
-Integrated with [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2), GeneA-SLAM optimizes APE/RPE by up to 19.73%/50.10% on TUM datasets with lower runtime, and succeeds in real-scene mapping.
+Integrated with [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2), GeneA-SLAM optimizes RMSE of APE/RPE by up to 19.73%/50.10% on TUM datasets with lower runtime, and succeeds in real-scene mapping.

 ## News
 - **2025-01-22:** Accept to ICAIRC 2024!